This application shows the range of a particular

 added to your browser's URL.

-After pressing Share this page, you can
+After pressing this link, you can

 use the browser to bookmark the URL;